jerkeeler/teeny-weeny-analytics/README.md

 # Teeny Weeny Analytics

 Super small, privacy focused, analytics package.
-Currently not frontend, but... whatever.
+Currently no frontend, but... whatever.

 What is the future of this project?
 IDK.
 I'll use it on a few personal sites and see how I like it.
 Maybe I'll make a frontend eventually, if I feel like it.
 For right now I'm going to stick with just querying the DB myself.